 Recumbent Exercise Bike & bad back

-Even better if you can: cross your hands behind you back while you keep pedaling gently, and make sure you stand straight, with your shoulders “glued” to the backrest of the bike.
+Even better if you can: cross your hands behind your back while you keep pedaling gently, and make sure you stand straight, with your shoulders “glued” to the backrest of the bike.

-Moreover, you’re in the middle of your workout session, your muscles are warm, you won’t feel the pain on the moment, but mark my words: you will be in a lot of pain later.
+Moreover, you’re in the middle of your workout session, and your muscles are warm.
+You won’t feel the pain at the moment, but mark my words: you will be in a lot of pain later.

 Upright bike & bad back

-The upright bike also allows to rest the legs while continuing the effort between workout sessions but standing on an upright bike is also to banish from your workout sessions in case of disc herniation: as for the recumbent bike, it’s not a good idea to remain seated and make efforts if the back is not strong enough.
+The upright bike also allows to rest the legs while continuing the effort between workout sessions but standing on an upright bike is something you don’t want to do during your workout sessions in case of disc herniation: as for the recumbent bike, it’s not a good idea to remain seated and make efforts if the back is not strong enough.

-The upright bike is also an invitation to keep a bad posture, espescially if you have a weak back: stay away from this machine if you have a herniated disc!
+The upright bike is also an invitation to keep a bad posture, especially if you have a weak back: stay away from this machine if you have a herniated disc!

 And as for the lying bike, upright bike with sciatica is not a good idea either.

 I know this is worrisome & unsettling: I’ve been there: you have to be patient, and you will be able to sit down again, as before.